-Dr. Hridayesh Prakash is a fellow of the Royal Society of Biology, London.
-Currently, he is an associate professor at the Institute of Virology and Immunology, Amity University, NOIDA.
+Prof. Hridayesh Prakash is a fellow of the Royal Society of Biology, London.
+Currently, he is a professor at Amity Centre of Translational Research, NOIDA, India.
 He has expertise in innate immunity with a special interest in macrophage immunobiology, tumor immunology/immunotherapy, cell-based immunotherapies, pulmonary infection biology, and radiation biology.
-Dr. Prakash conducts research to exploit various immunotherapeutics for managing persistent bacterial and viral Infections and gastric cancer.
+Prof. Prakash conducts research to exploit various immunotherapeutic for managing persistent bacterial and viral infections and gastric cancer.
 He is unraveling the therapeutic potential of M1 effector macrophages against solid tumors.
-He is also studying various mechanisms that certain pathogens like Helicobacter pylori, Chlamydia, and Mycobacteria are exploiting for polarizing M1 effector macrophages towards the M2 phenotype during chronic and persistent infections.
+He is also studying various mechanisms that certain pathogens like Helicobacter pylori, chlamydia, and mycobacteria are exploiting for polarizing M1 effector macrophages towards the M2 phenotype during chronic and persistent infections.
 Under this major objective, he is now validating the therapeutic impact of M1 effector macrophages for the control of persistent infection-driven cancer (adenocarcinoma) progression.
-Dr. Prakash is also exploring the palliative potential of macrophages against autoimmunity and chronic inflammatory disorders like IBD, radio-pneumonitis, pulmonary fibrosis, and radiation syndrome.
+Prof. Prakash is also exploring the palliative potential of macrophages against autoimmunity and chronic inflammatory disorders like inflammatory bowel disease, radio-pneumonitis, pulmonary fibrosis, and radiation syndrome.